Deep Learning for Constrained Utility Maximisation: The Utility Maximisation Problem

 and $v$ is a $\R^m$-valued dual control process which is progressively measurable and ensures there exists a unique strong solution $Y$ to the SDE (\ref{Yupdate}).

-Since $XY$ is a super-martingale for any choice of $\pi,\, v$ and $y$, we have the following weak duality relation:
+Since $XY$ is a super-martingale for any choice of $\pi,\, v$ and $y$, we have the following weak duality relation \cite[p.~5]{li2018dynamic}

 Solving the dual problem would give us an upper bound of the value function, that can be combined with a lower bound by the primal problem to produce a confidence interval for the value function.
 If we have an equality in (\ref{duality}), then we can find the value function by alternatively solving the dual problem.
-In \cite{li2018dynamic} it is shown that the strong duality property holds, that is, $V=\tilde{V}(x_0)$.